demiaowu/r-googletest/googletest/README.md

-To make sure your changes work as intended and don't break existing functionality, you'll want to compile and run Google Test's own tests. or that you can use CMake:
+To make sure your changes work as intended and don't break existing functionality, you'll want to compile and run Google Test's own tests.
+For that you can use CMake:

     mkdir mybuild
     cd mybuild